-Our clinical research team is focused on various perioperative outcomes.
-It is well known that respiratory complications play a significant role in postoperative outcomes.
-High risk patients such as elderly and bariatric patients or those undergoing prolonged thoracic, vascular and upper abdominal procedures have an increased incidence of pulmonary complications.
-There is emerging evidence that conventional ventilator settings during anesthesia in high risk patients may be associated with increased incidence of acute ventilator-associated lung injury and respiratory failure.
-We research association between various ventilatory strategies and pulmonary complications in morbidly obese and elderly patients.
-In addition, we conduct a variety of retrospective studies to evaluate anesthesia relevant outcomes.
+Respiratory complications play a significant role in postoperative outcomes.
+Patients at high risk — such as older adults, patients with morbid obesity, or patients undergoing prolonged thoracic, vascular and upper abdominal procedures — have an increased incidence of pulmonary complications after surgery.
+Emerging evidence shows that conventional ventilator settings during anesthesia in these patients may be associated with increased incidence of acute ventilator-associated lung injury and respiratory failure.

 - Mode of ventilation and acute lung injury

 - Effects of lung recruitment on uptake of inhalational anesthetics